-A. How to contact Neighborhood INTEGRITY Member Services B. How to contact your Case Manager B1.
-When to contact your Case Manager 17 C. How to contact the Nurse Advice Call Line 18 C1.
+A. How to contact Neighborhood INTEGRITY Member Services 14 A1.
+When to contact Member Services 14 B. How to contact your Care Manager 17 B1.
+When to contact your Care Manager 17 C. How to contact the Nurse Advice Call Line 18 C1.
 When to contact the Nurse Advice Call Line 18 D. How to contact the Behavioral Health Crisis Line 19 D1.
 When to contact the Behavioral Health Crisis Line 19 E. How to contact the State Health Insurance Assistance Program (SHIP) 20 E1.
 When to talk to a SHIP counselor 20 F. How to contact the Quality Improvement Organization (QIO) 21 F1.
-When to contact KEPRO 21 G. How to contact Medicare 22 H. How to contact Medicaid 23 I. How to contact the RIPIN Healthcare Advocate 24 J. How to contact The Alliance for Better Long Term Care 25 K. Other resources 26
+When to contact KEPRO 21 G. How to contact Medicare 22 H. How to contact Rhode Island Medicaid 23 I. How to contact the RIPIN Healthcare Advocate 24 J. How to contact The Alliance for Better Long Term Care 25 K. Other resources 25